 - Manufacturer Rebates: Rebates are available to all buyers, even if you have poor credit.
 You should take the rebate if you aren't able to take advantage of manufacturer financing.

 Keep in mind that these factors will differ depending on how you pay or how much you pay.
 You will have more options available if you put more money down or have better credit.
 All of these factors depend on what car you purchase and what options are available because of that, too.

 Step 3: Strategies to Find Your New Car

 Now that you have a few cars in mind, and a rough budget sketched out, you should go to a dealership.
 You should really go to several dealerships.
 You can look online, too.
-The best strategy is to explore any and all options available in your local area.
+The best strategy is to research the best time to buy a car and explore any and all options available in your local area.

 You should compare asking prices from dealership to dealership.
 The more flexible you are with color and other cosmetic features, the more options you will find.
 The more willing you are to walk away, the more you'll get dealers coming to the bargaining table with you.